37chandler/tswd-dv-discussion/DV-Examples.md

 ![Road Fatalities](images/road_fatalities.jpeg)

-* What visual encodings is the author using use of?
+* What visual encodings is the author making use of?
 * Do you feel like the "small multiples" are effective?

 ## Example 4